 The city, located on the Pacific coast of Mexico in the state of Guerrero, is classified as one of the state’s seven regions, dividing the rest of the Guerrero coast into the Costa Grande and the Costa Chica.

 Forty percent of the municipality is mountainous terrain.
 Another forty percent is semi-flat, and the other twenty percent is flat.
-Altitude varies from sea level to 1,699 metres (5,574 feet).
+The altitude varies from sea level to 1,699 meters.

 The highest peaks are Potrero, San Nicolas and Alto Camarón.
 There is one major river, the Papagayo, which runs through the municipality, along with a number of arroyos.
 There are also two small lagoons, Tres Palos and Coyuca.
 Along with a number of thermal springs.

 Acapulco features a tropical wet and dry climate: hot with distinct wet and dry seasons, with more even temperatures between seasons than resorts farther north in Mexico, but this varies depending on altitude.
 The warmest areas are next to the sea where the city is.